arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 ## OpenMV Editor

-The Arduino IDE does not yet support Python.
+The Arduino IDE does not yet support Python®.
 Instead, we can use [OpenMV](https://openmv.io/), a platform that supports programming Arduino boards with MicroPython.
 Through the OpenMV editor, we can install MicroPython, and upload scripts directly to the board.
 There's also a number of examples available directly in the editor.

 ![The OpenMV editor.](assets/placeholder-openmv.png)